Firmwehr/gentle/README.md

 libFirm is written in C and must therefore be called using JNI - the Java native interface.
 Thankfully, there is already a library providing JNA (Java native access) bindings for it: [jFirm](https://pp.ipd.kit.edu/git/jFirm/).
-We forked this project, converted it a more standard maven build and included a few pre-built native binaries.
+We forked this project, converted it to a more standard maven build and included a few pre-built native binaries.
 This ensures that gentle is self-contained and can be run on its own, without needing to also manually compile and provide a libFirm binary.
 You can find this fork